bhuffy/100-days-of-code/log.md

 **Today's Progress**: Learned CSS from Jon Duckett's book.

-**Thoughts** Did this one really late...
+**Thoughts**: Did this one really late...
 6 minutes until tomorrow.
 I spent most of my session passively learning in a drowsy state.
 I'll probably have to review everything when I wake up haha...

 **Link(s) to work**: NONE